-Corpo prate Directory
+Corpo orate Directory 4

-Defin itions5
+Defin itions 5

-Chair man's Letter
+Chair man's Letter 6

-Key C offer Information
+Key C Offer Information 7

-1. Benchmark Information
+1. Benchmark Information 9

-2. Directors' Profiles
+2. Directors' Profiles .
+16

-3. Key Features of the Investment
+3. Key Features of the Investment .
+18

-4. Details of the Issue
+4. Details of the Issue .
+19

-5. Company Profile
+5. Company Profile .
+21

-6. Investment Risks
+6. Investment Risks .
+25

-7. Financial Information
+7. Financial Information .
+27

-8. Significant Documents
+8. Significant Documents .
+32

-9. Additional Information
+9. Additional Information .
+34

-Front cover image: 'Back Beach' lookout, Angourie (Todd R Brewer Photography) Inside cover image: Yamba Marina under sunset (Todd R Brewer Photography)
+Front cover image: Lennox Headland Inside cover image: Boulder Beach Lennox Head www.westlawn.com.au

-www.westlawn.com.au

-This Prospectus is dated 25 November 2022 and was lodged with ASIC on 25 November 2022.
+This Prospectus is dated 8 December 2023 and was lodged with ASIC on 8 December 2023.
 ASIC takes no responsibility for the contents of this Prospectus.
-No Notes will be allotted or issued on the basis of this Prospectus later than 24 December 2023.
+No Notes will be allotted or issued on the basis of this Prospectus later than 7 January 2025.
 An investment in Notes issued by the Company involves certain risks outlined in Section 6 and it is recommended that you read this Prospectus in its entirety.

 Westlawn Finance Limited and its respective associates and directors do not guarantee the repayment of capital or income or any particular rate of return in respect of the Notes.

 Neither the Trustee nor any of its related parties or associates gives any guarantees or assurances as to the performance of the Company, payments under the Notes (including capital or income), or any overall rate of return.
 The Trustee has consented to be named as trustee in this Prospectus.
-However, the Trustee has not authorised or caused the issue of this Prospectus and was not involved in preparing, nor does it take responsibility for this Prospectus.
-Neither the Trustee nor any of its related parties or associates has made any representations as to the truth or accuracy of the contents of this Prospectus; and regarding or accepting any responsibility for any statements or omissions from any parts of this Prospectus.
+However, the Trustee has not authorised or caused the issue, dispatch or provision of this Prospectus and was not involved in preparing, nor does it take responsibility for this Prospectus.
+To the maximum extent permitted by law, the Trustee expressly disclaims all liability in respect of, makes no representation or any statement regarding, and takes no responsibility for, any part of this Prospectus.

+Neither the Trustee nor any of its related parties or associates has made any recommendations as to whether you or your related parties should participate in the Offer; any representations or warranties to you concerning the Offer, or the truth or accuracy of the contents of this Prospectus; or any representations or warranties regarding or accepting any responsibility for any statements in or omissions from any parts of this Prospectus.
+The Trustee does not make or purport to make any statement on which a statement in this Prospectus is based.
 The Trustee has relied upon the Company for the accuracy of the content of this Prospectus.

 The Trustee has no involvement in the approval of any related party loans or any other steps taken under or in connection with the Company's affairs and operations.
-The Trustee does not make any representations as to the performance of the Company, the compliance with benchmarks, the maintenance of capital or any particular rate of return.
+The Trustee does not make any representations as to the performance of the Company, the performance of the Notes, the compliance with benchmarks, the maintenance of capital or any particular rate of return.
+You should carefully consider these factors in light of your personal circumstances (including financial and taxation issues) and seek professional advice if necessary before investing.